jean-roland/LCSF_C_Stack/README.md

 Finally, to fit your application's needs, create a custom protocol either by modifying the example protocol files or by using the [LCSF Generator](https://github.com/jean-roland/LCSF_Generator) (recommanded).

 You can change the memory allocation function used by the stack to use your own or change other parameters (buffer sizes, filo sizes) in `LCSF_config.h`.

-## About LCSF

-LCSF is a specification to easily create and deploy custom command sets.

-For more information, check the official LCSF documentation [here](https://jean-roland.github.io/LCSF_Doc/).

 ## How the stack works